-74 AVMS Directive (above, n.
+67 AVMS Directive (above, n.
 10).

-3. Media Workforce
+2. Media Workforce

+There is a general agreement that a workforce (which more accurately reflects the make-up of a society) inevitably produces richer and more relevant output.
+This in turn, makes media services more compelling and attracts a wider audience.
 Numerous research studies have highlighted the under-representation of minorities in important creative and decision-making processes within the media industry.
 A great variety of measures have been taken in numerous EU countries to promote cultural diversity in the workplace.
 However, the implementation of projects is still limited and their success is ambivalent or not easily accountable due to a lack of systematic evaluation schemes.
-The majority of the diversity practices are based on diversity monitoring - a systematic collection of data on ethnic, religious, and gender composition of the workforce in order to ensure fair representation in the workplace of persons from diverse ethnic, religious, and social backgrounds, including women and disabled people.
+The majority of diversity practices are based on diversity monitoring - a systematic collection of data on ethnic, religious, and gender composition of the workforce in order to ensure fair representation in the workplace of persons from diverse ethnic, religious, and social backgrounds, including women and disabled people.

 A number of media organisations have employed a diversity officer, whose main competence covers diversity monitoring and monitoring of the progress in hiring journalists, writers, actors, and media executives from diverse backgrounds.
 Slow progress may be followed up by two types of action: one which seeks to offer additional support to minorities up to the point of employment selection (training before minorities stay for job competition), and those forms of positive action which provide specific advantages at the point of selection (employment quota).
-Social partners endorse other diversity measures, such as outreach advertising:
+Social partners endorse other diversity measures, such as outreach advertising and targeted training.

-When advertising vacancies, it is recommended that the commitment of the organisation in terms of equal opportunities be expressly mentioned in order to motivate people from minorities to apply.80
+74 When advertising vacancies, it is recommended that the commitment of the organisation in terms of equal opportunities be expressly mentioned in order to motivate people from minorities to apply, see: